Udi Spielman

-Ehud (Udi) Spielman (Hebrew: אהוד (אודי) שפילמן) (born on December 4, 1951) is an Israeli singer and Hazzan.
-He came to Chazzanut (Cantorial music) after a long career as a singer and performer in Israel.
-He has published several CDs and DVDs and his music is featured in the Florida Atlantic University Judaica Sound Archives and will soon also be in the Dartmouth Jewish Sound Archives.
+Ehud (Udi) Spielman (Hebrew: אהוד (אודי) שפילמן; born on December 4, 1951) is an Israeli singer and hazzan.
+He came to Chazzanut (cantorial music) after a long career as a singer and performer in Israel.
+He has published several CDs and DVDs.
+His music is featured in the Florida Atlantic University Judaica Sound Archives and will soon also be in the Dartmouth Jewish Sound Archives.

 Early life

 Udi Spielman was born in 1951 in Tel-Aviv.
 He is the great-grandson of Zerach Barnett, a Zionist activist, settling first Petah Tikva and the initiator and founder of Neve Shalom Tel-Aviv.
 Both of Spielman's grandfathers were cantors.

 Spielman studied at HaKfar HaYarok, an agricultural high school.
 After graduation, he entered the Israel Defense Forces (IDF) and served as a soloist and singer in the Israeli Air Force Band.

 Pop Music career

 Following his honorable discharge from the IDF, Spielman recorded songs as a soloist.

 In 1978, Spielman performed the song "Nesich haChlomot" (נסיך החלומות, Dream Prince), better known as "Valentino" along with Zvi Bums and Gali Atari, at the Festival Hazemer Ha'ivri (Israel Song Festival), the Israeli qualification heat for the Eurovision Song Contest.
 The song placed third.
 Spielman then created the band "Afifon" (Kite), which appeared in the 1980 Israel Song Festival performing the song "1980" (lyrics by Jacob Gilad, music by Yehudit Ravitz).
 In the same year, he appeared in the Chassidic Song Festival, and recorded two songs for their album of the same name.
 Later he founded the "Udi Spielman Band" which was Israel's most acclaimed and successful pop orchestra for twenty years performing both in Israel and abroad, and became the house band for Israel's first commercial TV channel for the Israel Broadcasting Services.